lvgl/lv_port_raspberry_pi_pico_mdk/README.md

 #### 2.2 perf_counter cmsis-pack

-This project template use a module called `perf_counter` to facilitate the LVGL porting and usage.
-It is also deployed with a cmsis-pack for the ease of use.
-If you haven't install it, you can find it from the `cmsis-pack` folder.
+This project template uses a module called `perf_counter` to facilitate the LVGL porting.
+It is also deployed with a cmsis-pack.
+If you haven't install it, please find it from the `cmsis-pack` folder.

 The key is that as long as the `lv_conf_cmsis.h` detects the perf_counter module, it set `LV_TICK_CUSTOM` to `1` and use the API `get_system_ms()` from `perf_counter` to implement `lv_tick_get()`, in other words, users do NOT have to deal with `lv_tick_inc()` as suggested by the [LVGL porting document](https://docs.lvgl.io/master/porting/tick.html).